We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Amazon Alexa built-in for voice commands

-• Drive EQ to enhance audio clarity against road noise
+• Drive EQ enhances clarity during road noise

-• USB and aux inputs for flexible media playback
+• Front USB and AUX input for flexible playback

 Drawbacks